 Current Music Bio - Spanish Original Song and Guitar

-From 2018 - 2023 I to soloed at Okines every 1st Monday of the month at the community event I do for “Garden Tucker” and performed at the odd Soiree.
-That’s in hiatus for now but I still put my name down every month for the Okines Community Garden Coffee every 3rd week of the month.
+Ongoingly: From 2018 I have soloed at Okines almost every 1st Monday of the month.
+This is a community event I do for “Garden Tucker”.
+I perform at the odd Soiree for Okines Community house.
+I still put my name down every month for the Okines Community Garden Jam every 3rd week of the month.
 Since 2018 I have built up my Spanish vocals and forged a Jose Feliciano derivative guitar technique from an interest in his earlier years of playing in the 1960’s.
-I keep honing my Spanish skills by attending a Spanish Group every week or so.
+I keep honing my Spanish language skills by attending a Spanish Group every week or so.

 I started writing some Spanish lyrics to sing with what we were playing and since then has ended up with a 2 hour + repertoire of original tunes of a Latino Bolero style (This has nothing to do with Ravels opera entitled “Bolero”).